sofianedjerbi/CloudPractitionerNotes/docs/Global.md

 Also provides **DDOS protection**.
 Can take S3 or any custom origin as input.

-## WAF: Web Application Firewall

-A web application firewall that helps protect web applications from **common web exploits** and bots.
-Allow users to control traffic access.

-## Shield

-A managed **Distributed Denial of Service (DDoS) protection**.

 ## S3 Transfer Acceleration

 Upload/Download files to/from **edge locations** that will interact with S3 for you.